thezettascale/KAEM/README.md

 The following optimisations are in place:

 - Autodifferentiation was switched from [Zygote.jl](https://github.com/FluxML/Zygote.jl) to [Enzyme.jl](https://enzyme.mit.edu/julia/stable/)/[Reactant.jl](https://github.com/EnzymeAD/Reactant.jl/).
 Enzyme provides highly efficient reverse-mode autodifferentation of statically analyzable LLVM.
 Reactant compiles to MLIR, (amongst other things).
 - Broadcasts, Threads, and CUDA Kernels are now realised with [ParallelStencils.jl](https://github.com/omlins/ParallelStencil.jl).
-This allows for supremely optimized stencil computations, agnostic to the device in use.
+This allows for supremely optimized stencil computations, agnostic to the pu in use.

 If there's trouble sourcing cuDNN libraries, the following fix might be applicable: